jainmohit1/OODD/HouseHunter/README.md

 House Buying and selling system

-## Admin Username and Password (Right now this doesn't work on Heroku server, but if you run the project locally it will work)
+## Admin Username and Password (Right now this doesn't work on Heroku server, but if you run the project locally it will work)Steps to run is given below.
 ###### Username - admin@ncsu.edu
 ###### Password - admin